If you were a passenger in a car accident, you probably didn’t cause it. You were just along for the ride.

 Unfortunately, this is where things can feel uncomfortable.
 Many passengers hesitate to pursue a claim because the at-fault driver is someone they know.
 But you are not suing the person directly; you’re pursuing a claim against their insurance policy.

 Auto insurance exists for this reason.
-If you’ve been injured and have medical bills, lost income, or lasting pain, making a claim against available insurance coverage is not personal.
+If you’ve been injured and are facing medical bills, lost wages, or ongoing pain, pursuing an insurance claim isn’t personal — it’s about protecting your future.
 This is a practical way to recover your damages.

 What If the At-Fault Driver Has No Insurance?